haesleinhuepf/napari-script-editor/README.md

 ## Known issues

 * `napari-script-editor` depends on the auto-completion library `jedi<=0.17.2` in an slightly outdated version of [jedi](https://github.com/davidhalter/jedi).
 Thus, it is recommended to not use it in environments, where you also use jupyter-notebooks that may require a more recent version of `jedi`.
+* Sometimes, the script editor thinks, the file has been changed on disk and asks to reload it.

 ## Issues